stine/2D-Fluid-Solver/README.md

 - Bilinear interpolation of staggered MAC Grid velocities
 - Velocity advection via backward particle trace
 - Particle advection
-- A "compatibility" renderer for visualizing data
+- A "compatibility" renderer for visualizing data on older systems

 Work to do: